CongLeSolutionX/AlgoVerse/Patterns_Bridging_Math_ComputerScience_Nature_and_Beyond/Golden_Spiral.md

   }
 }%%
 mindmap
-      root((Golden Spiral & Golden Ratio))
+      root)"Golden Spiral &<br/> Golden Ratio"(
-        Golden_Spiral
+        Golden_Spiral))"Golden Spiral"((
-          Definition[A logarithmic spiral that gets wider by a factor of φ for every quarter turn it makes] Construction[Created using a sequence of squares with sizes based on the Fibonacci sequence] Approximation[Approximates the Golden Ratio]
+          Definition["A logarithmic spiral that gets wider by a factor of φ for every quarter turn it makes"] Construction["Created using a sequence of squares with sizes based on the Fibonacci sequence"] Approximation["Approximates the Golden Ratio"]
-        Fibonacci_Sequence
+        Fibonacci_Sequence))"Fibonacci Sequence"((
-          Definition["A sequence where each number is the sum of the two preceding ones (0, 1, 1, 2, 3, 5, 8, ...)"]
+          Definition["A sequence where each number is the sum of the two preceding ones<br/>(0, 1, 1, 2, 3, 5, 8, ...)"]
           Formula["F(n) = F(n-1) + F(n-2)"]
-          Relation_to_Golden_Ratio[The ratio of consecutive Fibonacci numbers approaches φ] Golden_Ratio
+          Relation_to_Golden_Ratio["The ratio of consecutive Fibonacci numbers approaches φ"] Golden_Ratio))"Golden Ratio"((
           Symbol["φ (phi)"]
-          Value[Approximately 1.618]
+          Value["Value Approximately is 1.618"]
           Mathematical_Definition["(a + b) / a = a / b = φ"]
           Sectio_Aurea["Latin for 'Golden Section'"]
           Properties
-            Irrational_Number[Cannot be expressed as a simple fraction] Self_Similar[Found in various proportions within the Golden Spiral] Applications
+            Irrational_Number["Cannot be expressed as a simple fraction"] Self_Similar["Found in various proportions within the Golden Spiral"] Applications))"Applications"((
-          Art_and_Design[Used for aesthetically pleasing proportions]
+          Art_and_Design["Used for aesthetically pleasing proportions"]
-          Nature[Observed in patterns in plants, shells, and galaxies] Architecture[Used in the design of buildings and structures] Mathematical_Representation
+          Nature["Observed in patterns in plants, shells, and galaxies"] Architecture["Used in the design of buildings and structures"] Mathematical_Representation
 	        Limit_of_Fibonacci_Ratio["The limit of F(n+1)/F(n) as n approaches infinity is φ"]